luhring/scat/CONTRIBUTING.md

 - **Consistency:** Do you notice any contradictions or inconsistencies in the rules or examples?
 - **Usability:** Can you see how this would be practical in real-world applications?
 Are there any potential pitfalls?

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.

 ## License

 By contributing to Scat, you agree that your contributions will be licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).